Size-varying reversible causal graph dynamics: In a nutshell : Reversible Causal Graph Dynamics

-where $R_{X}^m$ denotes the partial map obtained as the restriction of $R_X$ to the co-domain $F(X)^m$, using the natural inclusion of $F(X)^m$ into $F(X)$. \end{definition} Notice that the second condition states the continuity of $R_{\bullet}$ itself.
-A key point is that by compactness, continuity entails uniform continuity, meaning that $n$ does not depend upon $X$---so that the above really expresses that information has a bounded speed of propagation of information.\\ We now express that the same causes lead to the same effects: \begin{definition}[Shift-invariance] A dynamics $(F,R_{\bullet})$ is said to be {\em shift-inva\-riant} if for every $X$, $u\in X$, and $v\in X_u$,
+where $R_{X}^m$ denotes the partial map obtained as the restriction of $R_X$ to the co-domain $(F(X))^m$, using the natural inclusion of $(F(X))^m$ into $F(X)$. \end{definition} Notice that the second condition states the continuity of $R_{X}$, for all $X$ in $\X$.
+A key point is that by compactness, continuity entails uniform continuity, meaning that $n$ does not depend upon $X$---so that the above really expresses that information has a bounded speed of propagation.\\ We now express that the same causes lead to the same effects: \begin{definition}[Shift-invariance] A dynamics $(F,R_{\bullet})$ is said to be {\em shift-invariant} if for every $X$, $u\in V(X)$, and $v\in V(X_u)$,